mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 1. The choice of window sizes does not reflect any real world scenario (if the target string is 8 bytes, we can just load and compare the whole string in a normal register).
 In our benchmarks we used much larger values.

 2. The reported throughput is the **maximum** recorded throughput per run.
 This isn't necessarily a bad choice, but it can make the result a bit unstable.
 We changed that to reflect the average throughput over all runs.
+No results were substantially affected by this change.

 3. The choice of $$31$$ as the default evaluation point for the polynomial means that if the method gets inlined, and your compiler is aggressive enough (as clang is), you can end up with a highly specialized and very fast implementation being emitted, that elides the multiplications, and which will confound all of your benchmarks.
 Lemire seems to be aware of this, and has `__attribute__(noinline)`everywhere.
 If you want to add methods to experiment with using his test harness, you'll want to make sure to add that attribute to those methods.